AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 ## Functor Laws

 > This section discusses the logical properties of functors.
 There will be a few trivial proofs in
 > there.
-Feel free to skip it, especially as we will go over all of this again in the [last
+Feel free to skim through, especially as we will go over all of this again in the [last
 > chapter](../part7/index.html).

 So far we have only seen the programmatic aspects of functors: they require a `map` function that's used to compute stuff.
-However functors, as concepts from category theory, have verify some properties.
+However functors, as concepts from category theory, have to verify some properties.

 <br>